dhardestylewis/terrain_aggregator/README.md

 [//]: # (This entire section may be unnecessary.)
 [//]: # (TODO: test next subsection of instructions without running these commands first.)
 ## PostgreSQL setup requirements
-If running on login nodes then use idev
+If on a login node, then enter a computational node by executing the following command:
 ```bash
 idev
 ```
-**The following environment variables should be set before running the other commands**
+**The following environment variables may need to be set before continuing**
 ```bash
 export POSTGRES_PASS=password
 export POSTGRES_ADDR=127.0.0.1:5432